-The PISA results confirm a very strong link between financial literacy and socioeconomic status; in all countries the students who come from higher socio-economic households score better in financial literacy.
-The share of variation in performance explained by socioeconomic status ranges from about 7% in Estonia to about 19% in New Zealand (Figure 6).
-Given the importance of this topic, the OECD, in collaboration with the Global Financial Literacy Excellence Center (GFLEC), organized a conference around this theme a few months after the PISA data was released.
+There is a very strong link between financial literacy and socioeconomic status; in all countries, the students who come from higher socioeconomic statuses do better in financial literacy.
+The share of variation in performance explained by socioeconomic status ranges from about 7% in Estonia to about 19% in New Zealand (Figure 5).
+Given the importance of this topic, the OECD, in collaboration with the Global Financial Literacy Excellence Center (GFLEC), organized a conference around this theme a few months after the PISA data were released.9